-Though a development in the Cambridge Analytica data scandal was expected at the beginning of November 2019, the first hearing before the Commercial Court of Brussels on the admissibility of the claim has been further postponed because of the covid-19 pandemic.
-The Cambridge Analytica data scandal centred around a privacy breach by Facebook in March 2018, whereby the political consultant Cambridge Analytica was able to access personal data of Facebook users.
-This data was subsequently used to influence elections in various countries.
+Although further developments in the Cambridge Analytica data scandal were expected during 2020, the hearing before the Commercial Court of Brussels on the admissibility of the claim has been further postponed because of the covid-19 pandemic.
+The Cambridge Analytica data scandal involved a privacy breach by Facebook in March 2018, whereby the political consultancy Cambridge Analytica was able to access personal data of Facebook users.
+These data were subsequently used to influence elections in various countries.
 In the aftermath of this scandal, Test Aankoop filed a claim before the Commercial Court of Brussels in June 2018, claiming at least €200 of damages for each Facebook user that had been the victim of the privacy breach.
-Considering that around 33,000 people joined the action, this case could potentially lead to Facebook facing a damages claim of €6.6 million in total.
+Considering that around 43,000 people joined the action, this case could potentially lead to Facebook facing a damages claim of €6.6 million in aggregate.

 General introduction to the legislative framework for private antitrust enforcement

 Private competition enforcement in Belgium generally consists of four different types of actions.
 First, injured parties may seek cease-and-desist orders.
 These actions represent the majority of private enforcement actions brought under Belgian law.
 Cease-and-desist orders will generally be based on Articles XVII.1 et seq. of the Code on Economic Law (CEL).
-These Articles relate to a specific procedure to obtain cease-and-desist orders from the president of the Commercial Court competent in the matter of unfair trade practices.
+These Articles relate to a specific procedure to obtain cease-and-desist orders from the president of the commercial court competent in the matter of unfair trade practices.
 It is settled case law that competition law infringements are considered to fall within the scope of the notion of unfair trade practices as set out in Article VI.104 CEL.
-Second, it is also possible to request an interim remedy from the president of the competent court to obtain urgent relief.3 Contrary to cease-and-desist orders, this judgment will only result in temporary relief, and not in a judgment on the merits.4 A third category of private enforcement actions available to claimants are private damages actions.
+Second, it is also possible to request an interim remedy from the president of the competent court to obtain urgent relief.7 In contrast to cease-and-desist orders, this judgment will only result in temporary relief and not in a judgment on the merits.8 A third category of private enforcement actions available to claimants are private damages actions.
 These are dealt with in more detail below.
 Finally, competition law defences might also occasionally arise in contractual disputes.9

 As stated above, the general principles of Belgian tort law will remain applicable to private damages actions.
-This means that to bring a successful action for damages, the claimant must demonstrate a fault attributable to the defendant, the concrete and certain damage suffered by the claimant, and a causal link between the fault and the damage caused.
+This means that to bring a successful action for damages, the claimant must demonstrate a fault attributable to the defendant, the concrete and certain damage suffered by the claimant and a causal link between the fault and the damage caused.
 The Implementation Act, however, introduced a number of legal presumptions to lessen (or even reverse) the burden of proof to the benefit of claimants.
-One example is the rebuttable presumption that cartels cause harm.10 Within this legal framework, it will be for the infringer to rebut the presumption.
-Private damages actions can be brought before the competent commercial court or the court of first instance.11 It is, however, important to flag that the Implementation Act does not quantify the harm.
+One example is the rebuttable presumption that cartels cause harm.14 Within this legal framework, it will be for the infringer to rebut the presumption.
+Private damages actions can be brought before the competent commercial court or the court of first instance.15 It is important, however, to flag that the Implementation Act does not quantify the harm.
 The precise harm suffered will have to be demonstrated in each specific case.
 To the extent that the precise and concrete harm has been established, the claimant will be entitled to full compensation (i.e., actual loss, lost profit plus interest).
-The Belgian legislator does not allow for overcompensation or punitive damages.
+The Belgian legislature does not allow for overcompensation or punitive damages.

-For private damages actions brought under general tort law, the limitation period is five years following the day on which the claimant became (or should reasonably have become) aware of the harm suffered and of the identity of the person liable for such harm, or in any event 20 years from the occurrence of the facts that caused the harm.12 Article XVII.90 CEL provides, however, that the limitation period is five years after the day on which the infringement of competition law has ceased and the injured party knows (or should reasonably have known) of the infringement, the damage that was suffered and the identity of the infringer.13 To determine the start date of the limitation period, it will not be sufficient that the claimant is aware of the damage and the wrongdoing.
-The injured party must also have (reasonable) knowledge of the fact that the wrongdoing constitutes an infringement of competition law.14 Additionally, the limitation period will be interrupted if a competition authority takes action to investigate or brings proceedings for an infringement of competition law until a final infringement decision is taken.15 Such period will be suspended in respect of the parties that are or were involved in an amicable settlement.16 For cease-and-desist actions, the limitation period is one year after the termination of the cause of action.17
+For private damages actions brought under general tort law, the limitation period is five years following the day on which the claimant became (or should reasonably have become) aware of the harm suffered and of the identity of the person liable for that harm or in any event 20 years from the occurrence of the facts that caused the harm.16 Article XVII.90 CEL provides, however, that the limitation period is five years after the day on which the infringement of competition law has ceased and the injured party knows (or should reasonably have known) of the infringement, the damage that was suffered and the identity of the infringer.17 To determine the start date of the limitation period, it will not be sufficient that the claimant is aware of the damage and the wrongdoing.
+The injured party must also have (reasonable) knowledge of the fact that the wrongdoing constitutes an infringement of competition law.18 Additionally, the limitation period will be interrupted if a competition authority takes action to investigate or brings proceedings for an infringement of competition law until a final infringement decision is taken.19 This period will be suspended in respect of the parties that are or were involved in an amicable settlement.20 For cease-and-desist actions, the limitation period is one year after the termination of the cause of action.21

-There are no statutory or common law exemptions that apply to private damages litigation.
+There are no statutory or common law exemptions applicable to private damages litigation.

 Article XVII.72 CEL provides that any natural or legal person who has suffered harm as a result of an infringement of competition law has the right to claim and obtain full compensation in accordance with the rules of ordinary law.

-Both direct and indirect purchasers21 may have standing – as alleged injured parties – to bring an action for damages22 against infringers23 of competition law.24 Direct and indirect purchasers benefit from the rebuttable presumption that the cartel infringement caused harm.25 Indirect purchasers of goods or services affected by an infringement of competition law benefit from a rebuttable presumption that direct buyers passed on their overcharge.26
+Both direct and indirect purchasers30 may have standing – as alleged injured parties – to bring an action for damages31 against infringers32 of competition law.33 Direct and indirect purchasers benefit from the rebuttable presumption that the cartel infringement caused harm.34 Indirect purchasers of goods or services affected by an infringement of competition law benefit from a rebuttable presumption that direct buyers passed on their overcharge.35

-Consumer associations and public interest groups have standing to bring an action for collective redress for infringements of competition law provided they comply with the applicable rules to act as a group representative.29
+Consumer associations and public interest groups have standing to bring an action for collective redress for infringements of competition law provided they comply with the applicable rules to act as a group representative.38

 The process of discovery

 When assessing the request for document production, the court must balance the legitimate interests of the parties and assess the proportionality of the request.
 Article XVII.74 CEL provides in particular that the court should take into account before ordering the disclosure the factual relevance, the costs of disclosure (in particular with relation to third parties) and whether the requested documents might hold any confidential information.
 To the extent that one of the parties is required to disclose documents holding confidential information, Article XVII.75 CEL grants the judge the power to order additional measures to ensure the confidential treatment of this information, such as allowing for the submission of non-confidential versions, having an expert draft a non-confidential summary or limiting the access to a select number of persons.
 In addition, Article XVII.76 CEL also provides that a (third) party that is ordered to disclose documents may submit written comments and be heard by the court, if the court gives him or her permission to do so, irrespective of whether the documents contain confidential information.
 In this respect and to support national courts, following a public consultation in 2019, the Commission adopted a Communication that provides practical guidance to national courts in selecting effective protective measures.
 Specifically, the Communication discusses practical, non-binding and non-exclusive guidance to national courts in selecting the most effective measure to protect confidentiality (e.g., confidentiality rings, redactions, appointment of experts) when deciding disclosure requests in the damages actions context.41

 With regard to the information kept in the file of a national competition authority, specific rules were likewise introduced that facilitate access.
-In summary, the documents kept in the file of the national competition authority are divided into three categories: blacklisted documents, grey-listed documents and white-listed documents (a residual category).
-With regard to documents that are blacklisted (i.e., leniency statements and settlement submissions), the Belgian courts cannot order disclosure.33 The national judge can only verify whether the documents do in fact fall within this category.34 With regard to the documents on the grey list, disclosure will only be possible as of the moment the competition authority has closed its proceedings.
-The grey list concerns the documents prepared with the specific purpose of being used for the proceedings of the competition authority, information drafted by the competition authority and sent to the parties during the proceedings, and settlement submissions that have been withdrawn.35 For the residual category (white list), production may be requested at any time during the proceedings, provided of course that the conditions required for the production of documents are met.36
+In summary, the documents kept in the file of the national competition authority are divided into three categories: blacklisted documents, grey-listed documents and whitelisted documents (a residual category).
+With regard to documents that are blacklisted (i.e., leniency statements and settlement submissions), the Belgian courts cannot order disclosure.42 The national judge can only verify whether the documents do in fact fall within this category.43 With regard to the documents on the grey list, disclosure will only be possible as of the moment the competition authority has closed its proceedings.
+The grey list concerns the documents prepared with the specific purpose of being used for the proceedings of the competition authority, information drafted by the competition authority and sent to the parties during the proceedings and settlement submissions that have been withdrawn.44 For the residual category (whitelist), production may be requested at any time during the proceedings, provided of course that the conditions required for the production of documents are met.45

 In addition, the use of evidence obtained through access to the file of the national competition authority is restricted.
-Parties are prohibited from using the documents listed on the black list that were obtained through access to the file of a competition authority in a damages action.41 The same goes for documents listed on the grey list until the proceedings have been closed by the competition authority.42 In the event that such evidence is put forward, the court will deem the evidence inadmissible.43
+Parties are prohibited from using the documents listed on the blacklist that were obtained through access to the file of a competition authority in a damages action.50 The same goes for documents listed on the grey list until the proceedings have been closed by the competition authority.51 In the event that such evidence is put forward, the court will deem the evidence inadmissible.52

 Under general procedural law, strict sanctions apply to parties and third parties not complying with the court's instructions on document production.
-In this respect, the court may impose a compensation or penalty payment if parties or third parties do not produce the required documents.44 In addition, since the entry into force of the Implementation Act, the court will be able to impose on (third) parties or their legal representatives a fine ranging from €1,000 to €10 million, depending on the specific circumstances of the case when they fail to comply with the rules set out above relating to the production of documents, the confidentiality of documents or the use of information gathered via the discovery process.45 Moreover, the court is also allowed to draw inferences that are detrimental to the party that breached the above rules.
-For example, the court will be able to establish that a discussion point has been proven or that claims and defences are rejected in whole or in part, or to order payment of the costs of the proceedings.46 Finally, the Belgian procedural rules also allow for parties to produce witnesses or to seek an order that some witnesses be heard.47 A cross-examination of the witnesses is, however, not allowed.
+In this respect, the court may impose a compensation or penalty payment if parties or third parties do not produce the required documents.53 In addition, since the entry into force of the Implementation Act, the court will be able to impose on (third) parties or their legal representatives a fine ranging from €1,000 to €10 million, depending on the specific circumstances of the case when they fail to comply with the rules set out above relating to the production of documents, the confidentiality of documents or the use of information gathered via the discovery process.54 Moreover, the court is also allowed to draw inferences that are detrimental to the party that breached the above rules.
+For example, the court will be able to establish that a discussion point has been proven or that claims and defences are rejected in whole or in part, or to order payment of the costs of the proceedings.55 Finally, the Belgian procedural rules also allow for parties to produce witnesses or to seek an order that some witnesses be heard.56 However, a cross-examination of the witnesses is not allowed.